yuvadm/viewstate/README.rst

 Development
 -----------

-Development packages can be installed with ``poetry``.
+Development packages can be installed with ``uv``.
 Unit tests, lints and code formatting tasks can be run with:

 .. code-block:: shell

-  $ poetry install
+  $ uv sync --group dev
-  $ poetry run pytest
+  $ uv run pytest
-  $ poetry run ruff
+  $ uv run ruff

 For PyPI releases, run build and publish:

 .. code-block:: shell

-  $ poetry build
+  $ uv build
-  $ poetry publish
+  $ uv publish

 Note that for uploading a new package version, a valid PyPI auth token should be configured.